wangzhenj321/GitHub-Manual/blog/Basic-commands-in-Git.md

 - `git stash save`

     Save your local modifications to a new stash entry and roll them back to HEAD (in the working tree and in the index).
 The <message> part is optional and gives the description along with the stashed state.

+    If the --keep-index option is used, all changes already added to the index are left intact.

 - `git stash list`